100033398/Game-Selection/readme.md

 Requirements:

 	• Python 3.9+
-	• git (reccomended to get this repo)
+	• git (recommended for cloning the repository)
 		• Other options include curl and wget, both work for all mainstream OSes
 	• pip
 	• OpenAI Python library (If you follow instructions it will be added during the install)